joesan/plant-aggregator/README.md

 # plant-aggregator [![Open Source](https://img.shields.io/badge/Open%20Source-100%25-yellowgreen.svg)](https://github.com/ellerbrock/open-source-badges/)

+The purpose of the aggregator is to aggregate distributed PowerPlant's and project them as a bigger PowerPlant.
+Additionaly, a matching mechanism for excess or deficit power production is performed so that that excess or deficit resulting from the matching will be placed as a trade in some Blockchain (Blockchain is just to catch attention, Blockchain at it's current state might not be in it's prime for P2P kind of stuff)

 ## Getting Started

 This project is completely OpenSource, so feel free to explore and if you have better ideas, please let me know or even better please contribute!